Running API Firewall on Docker for REST API¶

 -

-, please set the general API Firewall configuration through the following environment variables:
+Set the general API Firewall configuration using one of the approaches:

 | Yes |